Crossmint/crossmint-402-starter/hello-world/README.md

 - **AgentCard**: http://localhost:10000/.well-known/agent-card.json

 ## **Note**:
-- the private key you will enter in the react app is to demonstrate that user's crossmint wallet will ideally be delegating signing authority to the client agent which will be interacting with the server agent.
+- Crossmint is the payer in this demo.
+No user private key is required; the transfer is executed by the Crossmint wallet service and verified on-chain by the server.

 ## **Getting Testnet Tokens**
 1. **Base Sepolia ETH**: [Coinbase Faucet](https://www.coinbase.com/faucets/base-ethereum-sepolia-faucet)